watchlightstudio/WatchlightStudio-Hugo/content/projects-and-tools/echo/echo-menu.md

 			- The transcription models include base, medium, large, etc.

 			{{< callout type="info" >}}
 			The highest fidelity model is large_v3, which can be resource intensive.
-Smaller models, like "medium" may be more practical on lower-end hardware if the transcription speed is too slow (see [Energy & Savings](#energy--savings) for in-app testing method).
+Smaller models, like "medium" may be more practical on lower-end hardware if the transcription speed is too slow (see [Echo speed check](#echo-speed-check) for in-app testing method).
 			{{< /callout >}}

 			- The transcription compute options are either cuda-based (i.e. GPU) or CPU-based.
 Cuda will be selected by default for most users and is strongly preferred if an NVIDIA GPU is available.